robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 Because no outputs are generated, this behavior can be problematic if tests are executed and results processed automatically.
-Luckily a command line option :option:`--RunEmptySuite` can be used to force the suite to be executed also in this case.
+Luckily a command line option :option:`--RunEmptySuite` (case-insensitive) can be used to force the suite to be executed also in this case.
 As a result normal outputs are created but show zero executed tests.
 The same option can be used also to alter the behavior when an empty directory or a test case file containing no tests is executed.

 Similar situation can occur also when processing output files with Rebot_.
 It is possible that no test match the used filtering criteria or that